Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

 (a) Prohibition.--Notwithstanding any other law, in a response to a request under the act of February 14, 2008 (P.L.
-6, No. 3), 1 known as the Right-to-Know Law, a PSAP may not release individual identifying information of an individual calling a 911 center, victim or witness.
+6, No. 3), 1 known as the Right-to-Know Law, the agency or a PSAP may not release individual identifying information of an individual contacting a 911 center, victim or witness.
+Information includes, but is not limited to, voice, video and data provided through the use of next generation 911 technology or other forms of communication.

 (b) Applicability.--This section shall not apply if the PSAP or a court determines that the public interest in disclosure outweighs the interest in nondisclosure.

-(c) Definition.--As used in this section, the term “identifying information” includes name, telephone number and home address.
+(c) Definition.--As used in this section, the term “identifying information” includes, but is not limited to, name, telephone number, home address, voice, appearance or other data provided in 911 communications service that can be used to identify an individual.
 The term does not include:

 (1) The location of the incident, unless the location is the caller's, victim's or witness's home address or the disclosure of the location would compromise the identity of the caller, victim or witness.